anaclumos/extracranial/Research/pages/Primary-Recency Effect.md

 slug: '/293FC5'
 ---

-- you will remember the first and the last thing you try
+- You will remember the first and the last thing you try